ironhack-rmt-materials/wd-lesson-guide-and-resources/extra - further topics/extra - github copilot and AI tools.md

     - example 2: make this function generic, so that it works with any nested levels (ie. arrays of any depth).

 - chat in sidebar:
+    - choosing model (included vs. premium)
+    - passing/defining context
+        - instructions file (see below)
+    - example 1: how do i uninstall an npm package ?
+    - example 2: paste an error message (e.g. title is not defined)
+    - show options:
+        - ask
+        - edit
+        - agent
+            - example: uninstall mongoose & paste the error "mongoose is not defined"
     - `@workspace` (e.g.: how many models we have)
     - `@vscode` (e.g.: whats the shortcut to change the language mode for the current file)

 - sparkles (e.g. commit message)